AlexandreVDW/php_learning/conditions/doc.md

 If age is below 12 and the user replies "yes", display : "Hello boy!" or "Hello Girl!" according to the gender indicated.
 If the answer is "no", display "Aloha boy" or "Aloha Girl" Adapt all the other answers accordingly, using "Aloha" instead of "Hello".

+## 4. The Girl Soccer team
+### 4.1 You want to create a soccer team for girls between 21 and 40 years old.

+Create a form asking for the age, gender and name of the person.
+Use the $age and $gender variables in an if/else to display a "welcome to the team !" or "Sorry you don't fit the criteria" message.

+### 4.2 Achieve the same, without the ELSE.

+A key aspect of coding conditions is to keep them as simple as possible.
+Improve the previous exercise by using only an if statement (without the else), and a default value that changes only if the condition is true.

+## 5. "School sucks!"
+Exercise

+Start a new form that would allow a (nasty) teacher to grade a student.

+It would display a different message according to the number annotated :

+- note below 4 : "This work is really bad.
+What a dumb kid! "
+- note between 5 and 9 : "This is not sufficient.
+More studying is required."
+- note equals 10 : "barely enough!"
+- note is 11, 12, 13 or 14 : "Not bad!"
+- note is 15, 16, 17 or 18 : "Bravo, bravissimo!"
+- note is 19 or 20 : "Too good to be true : confront the cheater!"

+## 6. Ternary
+### 6.1.
+Ternary exercices

+In a new file ternary.php declare a $hello variable which value is a greeting message.
+That greeting message depends on another variable $gender, which can either be "M" or "F".
+Finish by displaying the resulting message.

+### 6.2.
+Unicorn

+In a new file unicorn.php, create an html form asking "Are you a human, a cat or a unicorn ?".
+When submitted, the screen displays an animated Gif showing either a human, a cat or a unicorn, as per the user input (you can find gifs here).
+Use GET or POST as method, whichever you like.
+Use a ternary operation to evaluate the condition.